 A quick dispatch is not the only kind of suicide.
-There is the slow, ugly, descent towards an ignominious death that comes from alcohol or drug abuse or sabotaging behaviour such as drink driving or extreme neglect of the self or continuing to live with an abusive and dangerous partner.
-These behaviours need addressing in the same way as they are indicative of despair or having given up.
+There is the slow, ugly, descent towards an ignominious death that comes from alcohol or drug abuse or sabotaging behavior such as drink driving or extreme neglect of the self or continuing to live with an abusive and dangerous partner.
+These behaviors need addressing in the same way, as they are indicative of despair or having given up.

 Please let someone know how you are feeling.
-Shame goes with suicide; there is no shame in feeling this low; it often goes with some form of mental or physical illness and is a symptom, not something you can control or decide upon.
-I believe that when a human contemplates suicide their mind balance is altered, where rational thought and reason are unavailable to them; after all it is usually the case with humans that we strive to stay alive at all costs.
-I urge you to talk over this enormous decision, to feel the impact it would have on your nearest and dearest and for you to realise what you would be giving up.
+Shame goes with suicide; there is no shame in feeling this low.
+It often goes with some form of mental or physical illness and is a symptom, not something you can control or decide upon.
+I believe that when a human contemplates suicide, their mind balance is altered, where rational thought and reason are unavailable to them; after all, it is usually the case with humans that we strive to stay alive at all costs.
+I urge you to talk over this enormous decision, to feel the impact it would have on your nearest and dearest, and for you to realize what you would be giving up.
 It may be the more courageous and harder route but there is always another choice and that involves facing your demons and deciding to live.

 To sum up: thoughts of suicide are not "your fault."
 They are often a product of some unbalance in your system, either mental or physical or both.
 Suicide is the "end game"—there is so much more to experience and it is too permanent a solution to a temporary problem.
 Please seek help.
 Tell your family, tell a friend, tell your doctor, tell anyone but do not stay silent and end up choosing to have the worst option there is—no choice at all.